 Jenna Jarriel, MD, FAWM Candidate

-Jenna is an Emergency Medicine resident at York Hospital and FAWM candidate.
+Jenna is an Emergency Medicine attending physician working in Harrisonburg, VA and FAWM candidate.
+She loves backpacking, hiking, windsurfing, wakeboarding, and more recently climbing.
 She has been a member of the National Ski Patrol (NSP) since she was 16, which has greatly fostered her love of medicine and the outdoors.
 She is a NSP Trainer Evaluator, teaching at clinics at mountains including Copper (CO), Windham (NY), and Killington (VT) to help patrollers excel.
 Other experiences include: providing prehospital care as an emergency medical technician, serving as trip leader for the outdoor education program at the Key School, and thru-hiking the Long Trail in Vermont.
 She enjoys anything involving mountains, water and/or snow, but cruising through double black glades on a snowboard is her favorite.
+(Photo: Excited to see a baby moose and her mama while hiking in the Tetons)

 Walt Schrading, MD, FACEP, FAWM